WestonCI-CS/WestonCI-CS.github.io/src/json/INSTRUCTIONS.md

    will be.

 {
-    "name": "full name here"
+    "name": "full name here",
-    "role": "your role in the club here"
+    "role": "your role in the club here",
-    "image": "link to an image for your profile picture here" "link": "a direct link to your personal page (You can ignore this if you don't have your own page yet)" }
+    "image": "link to an image for your profile picture here", "gradientStart": "hexcode here (You can find hex codes using https://htmlcolorcodes.com/ and paste the HEX code in here)", "gradientEnd": "hexcode here",
+    "link": "a direct link to your personal page (You can ignore this if you don't have your own page yet)" }